 Women’s Vans UltraRange EXO vs Crocs Sizing

-***I took over 20 Vans sizing photos for these Vans UltraRange EXO shoes.
-Click here to view the rest of my Vans UltraRange EXO sizing photos for women.
+***I took over 20 sizing photos for these UltraRange EXO shoes.
+Click here to view the rest of my photos for the Vans UltraRange EXO size women’s.

 Are Vans Wide Fit or Narrow?

-In general, Vans shoes have a regular width that isn’t too wide or too narrow.
-There are, however, a couple things to unpack when discussing the width of Vans shoes.
+In general, Vans sneakers have a regular width that isn’t too wide or too narrow.
+There are, however, a couple things to unpack when discussing the width of Vans sneakers.

-First of all, yes, Vans does offer certain styles in wide sizing, but you need to visit the “Wides” page at Vans.com.
-This is where you can view all the wide Vans Old Skool shoes offered at Vans.com (paid affiliate link takes you to Vans.com).
+Yes, Vans does offer certain styles in wide sizing, but you need to visit the “Wides” page at Vans.com.
+This is where you can view all the wide shoes offered at Vans.com (paid affiliate link takes you to Vans.com site).

 In my experience, the more modern types of Vans shoes (UltraRange EXO, EVDNT, etc) have a regular width.
-However, classic types of Vans shoes (Authentic, Sk8, Old Skool, Slip-On, Era) are a bit different.
+However, classic Vans shoes (Authentic, Sk8, Old Skool, Slip-On, Era) are a bit different.

-These classic types of Vans shoes have a shallow toe box that isn’t as deep as most types of shoes, and might be an issue if you need a roomy toe box.
+These classic Vans sneakers (which are their popular styles) have a shallow toe box that isn’t as deep as most types of shoes, and might be an issue if you need a roomy toe box.
 It is important to remember that these classic Vans shoes were designed to be a performance skate shoes, and the snug design provides a secure fit for skaters.

-If you need a roomy toe box, it would probably be best to size up or order wide sizing.
+If you need a roomy toe box for your longest toe, it would probably be best to size up or order wide sizing.
 Let’s discuss width in more detail next, but for a deeper dive, visit my article that discusses the width of Vans shoes.

-Here is the toe box depth of the Vans Authentic compared to Nike Air Max (Vans Authentic on the left):
+Here is the toe box depth of the Authentic compared to Nike Air Max (Authentic on the left):

 And here is the toe box depth of Vans Authentic compared to Air Jordan 1: